subhash011/Project-Allocation/README.md

 4. To build the application after completing all the configuration steps, run `ng build --prod --build-optimizer`.

-   ## This is required only if the above optional steps are followed
+   ### This is required only if the above optional steps are followed

    if you have made any file replacements run the build command accordingly.
 Remember to run the ng build command in the root directory of the project i.e btp-frontend.

-5. After running the build command angular writes the output to the dist folder under the root directory.
-Inside the dist folder ther will be a folder with the project name, copy that folder into the root directory of the backend (here "backend").
-Once this is done in the backend folder go to the server.js file and in line 30 there is a comment saying "uncomment during production", uncomment the line just below that and the app is ready for deployment.
-Now the backend folder will deploy angular application as static files so it is enough if we deploy the backend folder on the server.

-6. Based on our deployment on a cloud server, the node_modules folder in the backend directory has to be removed before deploying.
-You can try deployment with the node_modules but if you face any errors then consider removing the node_module folder.
+5. After running the build command the in step 4, the backend folder is ready to be deployed along with the necessart static files.

 ## Built With